sylhare/sylhare.github.io/_posts/2015-12-13-What-is-a-user-story.md

 > **As** ..who..**, I want** ..what.. **so that** ..why..

-User story are validated with acceptance test, test cases (+ non fonctional requirements)
+User story are validated with acceptance test, test cases (+ non functional requirements)

 > **Given** ..condition.. **When** ..action.. **Then**..expected reaction